 "Lack of rights applied only to the Orthodox Georgians could be interpreted as non-Russian Orthodox Christians not being welcome in Christian Orthodox Russia.
-This can be explained by a misunderstanding that has been damaging the cause of Christian Orthodoxy for a long time.
+This can be explained by a mis-

 "I am convinced that preservation of this absurd situation can only be described as a state and religious mistake.